-As you start to get more and more clients, you start to make more and more money and naturally, your working hours stretches beyond a point a to the limits.
+As you start to get more and more clients, you begin to make more and more money, and naturally, your working hours stretch beyond a point to the limits.

-I was in a situation where I used to start 8 AM in the morning and was working till 10 PM at night.
+I was in a situation where I used to start at 8 AM and was working till 10 PM.
 Slowly I managed to limit my time to my clients.

 13. Jack of many trades